-Górna's arresting live performances have been seen in many London venues, such as the ICA, Jazz Cafe, Vortex, Union Chapel, The Spitz, Ray’s Jazz and Cargo.
+Gorna's arresting live performances have been seen in many London venues, such as the ICA, Jazz Cafe, Vortex, Union Chapel, The Spitz, Ray’s Jazz and Cargo.
 She performed in Catania, Sicily 2005, at the Big Big World Festival in Scotland 2005 and Women in Tune Festival in Wales 2006.

-She runs a recording studio and works as a sound engineer, producer and arranger of music.
-Currently Jarmila is in the final stages of her latest album ‘Aspaklaria’, mixed by Grammy award-winning engineer Matt Lawrence.
-It features collaborations with Get To Know Producer Larry Holcombe and David Farren, not only part of the acclaimed rhythm section of legendary UK Ska band, Bad Manners, but also an outstanding painter and illustrator.
-To her own surprise it breaks away from the wordless focus of the first album.
-She wanted to push beyond the luxury and the safety of the abstract.
+If only the 12-year old Jarmila could see herself now...
+At such a tender age she was able to work out how to put a few machines together to create a makeshift sound on sound tracking system.
+Today that dream is a reality!
+She built her own recording studio, where she works as a composer, songwriter, sound engineer, producer and arranger of music.
+Jarmila has recorded and produced her new album ‘Aspaklaria’, which was released on Jarmila Music in 2018.
+It was mixed by Grammy award-winning engineer Matt Lawrence, mastered by the multiple Grammy-nominee Stuart Hawkes and features collaborations with the 'Get To Know' producer Larry Holcombe and David Farren.
+David was not only part of the acclaimed rhythm section of legendary UK Ska band, Bad Manners, but is also an outstanding painter and illustrator.
+Much to her own surprise, she found herself breaking away from the wordless focus of the first album.
+She wanted to push beyond the luxury and safety of 'wordlessness'.
 In this album Jarmila is gathering the clouds into concrete form.
-The album is due for release in 2016.